 Jobs for Art Majors

-Jobs for art majors include opportunities as art directors, graphic artists, photographers, commercial artists, teachers, illustrators, cartoonists and sign painters.
-Work settings include advertising agencies, marketing and design firms, art galleries, schools, newspapers, greeting card companies and museums.
+A major in art offers a wide array of vocational opportunities, including positions as art directors, graphic artists, fashion designers, photographers, commercial artists, teachers, illustrators, cartoonists, and sign painters.
+Professional settings can range from marketing and design firms, to newspapers and advertising agencies, to art galleries, schools, greeting card companies, and museums.

-Students generally take courses in studio art, art history, drawing, illustration and color theory.
-Coursework varies depending upon the type of training received.
-Students interested in computer graphics receive training in computer applications and techniques.
+Art major students generally take courses in studio art, art history, drawing, illustration, and theory.
+Coursework varies depending upon the field and type of training.
+For example, students interested in digital media receive training in computer applications and techniques.
 A portfolio creation course is also included in several art majors.
-In addition to taking art classes, those interested in teaching elementary, middle and high school students must earn a teaching certificate.